 Given these advantages, ChartIQ’s solutions run on HTML5.
 ChartIQ’s Charting Library is a developer-friendly financial visualization engine built using a highly robust API and delivered as a simple software development kit.
 WebTrader is a sleek, white labeled front end that is completely compatible with MT4.
 Both of these are built in HTML5 so that they are interactive, responsive, and can be embedded anywhere.

 However, though capital markets firms are moving towards updating their technology stack with these kinds of best-in-class software solutions, there are industry-specific concerns that prevent them from immediately or completely abandoning their legacy applications altogether.
 ChartIQ’s new product, Finsemble, addresses these gaps.

-Finsemble is a framework for creating HTML5 desktop applications powered by the OpenFin operating layer.
+Finsemble is a desktop integration platform (or smart desktop platform) used to make any application interoperable on the desktop.
 Finsemble allows different pieces of software to be “assembled” into a single desktop application.
 These applications look, feel, and behave like native desktop applications, but are built in HTML.
 This allows firms to use all the tools they’re currently using—legacy, modern, or third-party—and have them all magically work together.
 Thus, Finsemble is a bridge into modernity for the financial tech world.